Grahack/global-npm-seed/README.md

 ### Prefer Global

-The first property to add is ```preferGlobal```. preferGloabl is a handy little property that tell npm this module is intended to be used from the terminal.
+The first property to add is ```preferGlobal```. preferGlobal is a handy little property that tell npm this module is intended to be used from the terminal.
 If a user tries to install the module locally, npm will warn them that the package is intended for global installation.

 ```
 {